Skip to main content

-Society of Doctoral Candidates at NMBU (SoDoc)
+Society of Doctoral Candidates at NMBU (SoDoC)

 Society of Doctoral Candidates at NMBU (SoDoC) is a free and non-political interest organization for PhD candidates and postdocs at the Norwegian University of Life Sciences.

-• SoDoC was established on 1 February 2016.
+SoDoC was established on 1 February 2016.
 The purpose of SoDoC is to secure the interests of PhD candidates as well as postdoctoral researchers at NMBU.
 The organization handles issues of common interest to these groups.

-• Rights and duties at the University
+• Rights, duties and ethics at the University

-• All registered Ph.D. candidates and postdocs at NMBU may become members of SoDoC.
+All registered Ph.D. candidates and postdocs at NMBU may become members of SoDoC.
 Members are free to join relevant trade unions and promote doctoral issues through these forums as well.

 SoDoC has a board consisting of a leader, a social leader, an academic leader, a treasurer, a secretary, and a webmaster.
 The board is elected every year at the annual annual meeting.